 Here's what you should be getting into you if you plan on seeing double

 According to a recent study, more twins are now being born than ever before.

-There are a number of things that increase your chances of having twins such as family history, age and fertility treatments.
+While there's no manual on how to have twins, there are a number of things that increase your chances such as family history, age and fertility treatments.

 Lifestyle is also another factor, in particular your diet.

 The following food products are believed to increase your chances of welcoming two pairs of tiny feet in one go.
 If you're hoping for twins, stock up on these.